This post may contain affiliate links. Please read our disclosure policy.

 Garlic Herb Beer Bread.
 An update to a classic recipe, this beer bread is loaded up with herbs and fresh garlic for a more flavorful loaf.
-This is the only beer bread recipe you need!
+This is the only recipe you need!
 This is a quick and easy side dish perfect for serving alongside soups and chilis!

 How to make Beer Bread:

 Making beer bread is so easy.
 It’s probably the easiest bread to make.
 There’s lots of recipes available that let you make this with 3 ingredients.
 It can be that easy.
-But here’s a quick breakdown of what is going into this easy beer bread recipe:
+But here’s a quick breakdown of what is going into this easy recipe: